chenyanjiao-zju/clinkz/doc/Q&A.md

 ### Q: I used to code with Pycharm/VS Code, and there are some configs stored in IDE, how can I run them when I am only allowd to use ssh connection?
 A: Write a shell script!
 Always to persist your config to disk.

+### Q: I got Permissioned Denied when using ssh nor scp, why?
+A: Check your command first, make sure you have specified the -oPort option.
+And If you changed your profile just now that made you enable to login, for example, you specifed a wrong path for your default shell, contact the admin to help you.

 ### Q: I logged into server, but there's nothing in current work directory, why?
 A: The admin creates a new $HOME for you.

-### Q: Why I can not use arrows to track my commands history?
+### Q: Why I can not use arrows to track my commands history, neither tab auto-complete?
 A: Check your default shell.
 Change to `bash` or `zsh` according to your preference.
+Remember if you are using conda, it would be better to use bash.

 ### Q: Why I can not open/enter/write/execute some files/directories?
 A: Check your permisson on this file/dir.
 Contact the admin to modify your